tenfyzhong/CompleteParameter.vim/README.md

 # Attention
-**It only work when the cursor in the complete menu, and then type the mapping.**
+**It only work when the cursor in the completion popup menu, and then type the mapping.**
 Like the screenshot, First select the `Dial` item, and then type `(`.

 # Install